Afdera Franchetti

-Afdera Franchetti (born 8 July 1931) is an Italian baroness, descended from an old Jewish family of Venice which intermarried with the Rothschild family and who eventually converted to Roman Catholicism.
-Franchetti is known for being the fourth wife of American actor Henry Fonda.
+Afdera Franchetti (8 July 1931 – 20 March 2025) was an Italian baroness.
+Franchetti was the fourth wife of American actor Henry Fonda.

-Family
+Background and family

 The Italian Jewish Franchetti family, from the 18th century, was one of the wealthiest families in the Mediterranean.

 Afdera Franchetti was the daughter of Baron Raimondo Franchetti, a famous explorer who travelled extensively in Ethiopia and charted hitherto unexplored territories (Dancalia) during the 1920s.
 On his return from an expedition to Ethiopia, his plane exploded over Cairo in 1935.
-Raimondo's grandmother was Sara Louise de Rothschild (1834–1924).
+Raimondo's grandmother was Sara Louise de Rothschild.
 Her brother, the Baron Raimondo Nanuk Franchetti, was a friend of author Ernest Hemingway, who hunted with him in Caorle Lagoon.

-Marriage to Howard Taylor and Henry Fonda
+The Franchetti siblings were named Nanuk, Afdera, Lorian and Simba; the last died early of tuberculosis.